-Figma is predominantly a browser-based software, which means it can be run on all full desktop operating systems (MacOS, Windows, Linux, etc), as well as Chrome OS.
+Figma is a browser-based web application, which means it can be run on all full desktop operating systems (MacOS, Windows, Linux, etc), as well as Chrome OS.

 Tip!
 If you're using either of the Figma Desktop Apps, then you can access and use your locally stored fonts, without needing to install the Figma Font Helper.
 Any locally stored fonts will appear in the font list automatically.

 Figma has a desktop app available for macOS and Windows.
 You can download the Desktop app to run Figma "natively" on your computer.

 Before you start, you will need to ensure your OS version is supported:

 - macOS: You must be running 10.11 (OS X El Capitan), or later.

 - Windows: You must be running Windows 7 or later in a 64-bit environment.

 Learn more about supported platforms in our Supported Platforms and Browsers article.
 To find out which version of operating system you're using: